tinygrad/tinygrad/docs/runtime/hcq.md

 #### Signals

 Signals are device-dependent structures used for synchronization and timing in HCQ-compatible devices.
 They should be designed to record both a `value` and a `timestamp` within the same signal.
+HCQ-compatible backend implementations should use `HCQSignal` as a base class.

+::: tinygrad.device.HCQSignal
+    options:
+        members: [value, timestamp, wait]
+        show_source: false

 The following Python code demonstrates the usage of signals:

 ```python
 signal = your_device.signal_t()